 A: Yes, there are many default ban rules that can be automated, while others such as captchas could be more customized.
-The different mechanisms to obtain successful responses are rotating proxies, do proper throttling and making sure requests are neat.
+The different mechanisms to obtain successful responses are rotating proxies, doing proper throttling, and making sure requests are neat.

 Q: How do you handle Incapsula and reCAPTCHA v3?

 A: Handling different CDN's or antibot mechanisms depends mainly on every site.
-Using proxies is one big part of it, while ensuring client is following user based patterns of crawling is important as well.
+Using proxies is one big part of it while ensuring the client is following user-based patterns of crawling is important as well.

 Q: What happens with burned IPs, is there any way to "recycle" them?

 A: Yes, recycling is an important part of the process.
 Usually, web servers unban proxies after a period of time.

 Disclaimer: None of the opinions or information below constitute legal advice to you.
 If you want assistance with your specific situation then you should consult a lawyer.

 Q: Will UK companies have to comply with GDPR post Brexit?